Hummingbird with flower. Rufous-gaped Hillstar

-1. Plant Native Nectar-Rich Flowers
+1. Native Nectar-Rich Plant Flowers

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-Check Price2.
-Maintain Multiple Feeders
+2. Maintain Multiple Feeders

 3. Perfect Your Nectar Recipe